AREEJ2019/p4_DataScience_BlogPost/README.md

 <a id='Data preparation and clean'></a>
 # Data preparation and clean
-Data is checked using some functins ,missing values ,duplicates and drop cloumns that wont be used in the analysis result of cleaning can be found here  <a href="https://medium.com/@albishiareej/project-data-science-blog-post-crimes-in-usa-boston-data-4c4417aff7e7">here</a>
+Data is checked using some functins ,missing values ,duplicates and drop some cloumns that wont be used in the analysis. first i checked the data duplicates and found 23 duplicated recored and i droped them ,then i droped the cloumns ['INCIDENT_NUMBER','OFFENSE_CODE', 'OFFENSE_CODE_GROUP', 'DISTRICT','REPORTING_AREA','SHOOTING','UCR_PART','STREET','Lat','Long','Location'] since it wont be needed in analysis based on my questions. after that i checked if there is  null value in data and there was no nulls .

 <a id='File Description'></a>
 # File Description